5amfung/passwordless-sequelizestore/README.md

 app.use(passwordless.acceptToken());
 ```

-Make sure you create the table and index for your database like the following.
+Make sure you create the table and index for your database like the following, unless
+you use `sequelize.sync()`.
+In the case, `sync()` would create the table for you.

 ```sql
 CREATE TABLE IF NOT EXISTS `passwordless_tokens` (